Alonzo Potter: Honorary degrees and positions

 Potter, during, his episcopate, was one of the vice-presidents of the Pennsylvania Bible Society.

 In 1844, Potter was elected as a member of the American Philosophical Society.

 After Potter moved to Philadelphia, he was elected a Trustee of the University of Pennsylvania.

 Potter was awarded the degrees of D. D. and LL.
 D.

 Legacy

 In Christ Church, Schenectady, N. Y., there are tablets to Potter, his wife Sarah Maria Nott, and their children with information about them.

 In his 1871 Memoirs, Bishop Howe wrote that Potter "had identified himself with all the best interests of society, and good men of every name felt that a beneficent power was withdrawn when Alonzo Potter" died.

 The Schaff–Herzog Encyclopedia of Religious Knowledge said that Potter was considered one of the best American preachers of his time.

 A 1933 biography of Potter said that as bishop of the Diocese of Pennsylvania, he left "a record of twenty years in that office probably never surpassed."
 Except for the Revolutionary hero, Bishop White, Potter was "the greatest bishop ever ruling in the State of Pennsylvania."

 Works

 Potter wrote many books and edited many reprints and collections of sermons and lectures.
+According to his New York Times obituary, his Handbook for Readers and Students "had a wide circulation and great popularity among young men engaged in study."